 5. Two Finger Exercise

 This is a two-finger exercise that you can use to improve your overall technique.
-First, you can do this exercise using your first 2 fingers, then 2nd and 3rd finger, and then 3rd and your pinky finger.
+First, you can do this exercise using your first 2 fingers, then 2nd and 3rd fingers, and then 3rd and your pinky finger.
 You can practice it anywhere on the neck but in this post, we will be using the first two frets.

 Using the same principle descend to the 6th string.
 After you are done with the first 2 frets, again do it on the second and third fret using your second and third fingers.
-Similarly using your third and pinky finger repeat the same pattern on 3rd and 4th fret.
+Similarly using your third and pinky finger repeat the same pattern on the 3rd and 4th fret.

-We often miss out working on our third and 4th fingers, so, by doing this exercise with all the fingers you will make sure that all your four fingers are getting the same amount of pressure and workout.
+We often miss out on working on our third and 4th fingers, so, by doing this exercise with all the fingers you will make sure that all your four fingers are getting the same amount of pressure and workout.
 Start off slow and use alternate picking to ascend and descend.

 6. 6 Notes per string Exercise

-This 6 note per string exercise is one of my favorites that I practice often.
+This 6-note per string exercise is one of my favorites that I practice often.
 It is actually in a triplet form and will surely help your fingers to build dexterity and independence.

 As you can see in the tabs, there are only 6 notes per string but that is actually 4 notes with two repeated notes.
-Here the 2nd fret and 3rd fret notes are being repeated once.
+Here the 2nd fret and 3rd fret notes are repeated once.

 7. String Skipping – 1